 It is commonplace for nuclear data libraries to have equivalent information when drawing from the same experimental sources or from each other directly; however, differences do arise in the evaluated data as highlighted in Figure 23.
 While there is good agreement in the 197 Au (n,g) uncertainty, IRDFF had a much larger uncertainty from 1 to 4 keV, and the SCALE 252 group library drops to zero uncertainty after approximately 2.5 MeV.
 Some of the deviations were based on the group structure utilized.

 A few reactions utilized the SCALE ENDF data when the SCALE 252 group data was consistent with the IRDFF or data was not available in the IRDFF.
 The activation foils and tallied reactions that did not use the IRDFF were 55Mn (n,g), XXXU (n,f), and 186W (n,g).
 A comparison between the uncertainties for 55Mn(n, g) is shown in Figure 24.
 Overall, there was agreement between the uncertainties.
-The energy region where the uncertainty has been truncated encompassed a negligible percentage of the reactions, so the impact is minimal.
+The energy region where the uncertainty has been truncated encompassed a negligible percentage of the reactions, so the effect is minimal.

 MCNP